A mysterious rural train station appearing in the Black Rock Desert has become unstuck in time, haunted by ghost trains heard but not seen.

 Built in the mid-1930s to serve Black Rock City and the communities scattered throughout the vast Black Rock Desert, the station is unstable and oscillating through various moments over the last 150 years and beyond, with an ever-shifting interior life, and a subtle narrative that subverts conventional histories.

+We are still offering unique swag from the project which will help us bring our next big project to a future burn.
 We have Black Rock Station bandanas, patches, postcards, and our famous Playa Pilots available.

 The work is a mystery for people to unravel.
 Adding to the authenticity of its visual elements, Black Rock Station is also a sound piece.
 Visitors hear freight and passenger trains approach and depart at real-life volumes with announcements and floating bits of audio and musical clues.
 As the station cycles through time, pausing briefly in one of 8 moments over a 250 year period from 1858 to 2110, visitors catch snippets of mysterious audio or video, or explore ephemera in the station.